(aka All The Big Soccer Stadiums in London)

 The Emirates, Arsenal’s home, is also on the north side and looks like a big silver oval with a hole on top.
 It’s massive!
 Nearby is their old stadium, much of which still exists; it got turned into apartments.

-The New White Hart Lane, home of Tottenham Hotspur, is also in North London, northeast of Wembley and due north of Arsenal.
-Look for a giant new stadium next to a demolished old one.
+Tottenham Hotspur Stadium also in North London, northeast of Wembley and due north of Arsenal.

 Stamford Bridge (Chelsea) is pretty central on the southwest side, next to a big park with a keyhole-shaped structure in it.
 The blue seats have “Chelsea” on them in all capital letters.

-Fulham’s Craven Cottage is right on the Thames, west of the center, and usually has something about Florida written on top of it.
+Fulham’s Craven Cottage is right on the Thames, west of the center.

 Due north of Craven Cottage is QPR’s Loftus Road, a small rectangle with blue seats and two red roofs.

-Over on the east side, look for the sprawling Olympic Park and West Ham’s perfectly oval London Stadium, with a bizarre-looking swirly red sculpture next to it.
+Over on the east side, look for the sprawling Olympic Park and West Ham’s perfectly round London Stadium, with a bizarre-looking swirly red sculpture next to it.

 If you can spot the famous 02 Arena (it looks like a circus tent) on a bend in the Thames east of town, look just to the southeast for Charlton’s The Valley, with CAFC on red seats.